loganallen/JetsonBenefits/documentation.md

 ## Backend and Django

 ### Dependencies
 We are using [PIP](https://pypi.org/project/pip/) to manage our backend dependencies.
 A list of all of our dependencies can be found in `requirements.txt` in the root directory.
-To easily install all of the required dependencies, use the command `pip install -r requirements.txt`.
+To easily install all of the required dependencies, use the following command.

+	pip install -r requirements.txt

 ### Database
   To connect the application to the Oracle MYSQL database the settings.py has the connection details.
 All the details have to be consistent from the mysql database and django application side.
 Refer [here](https://docs.djangoproject.com/en/2.0/ref/databases/) for in detail steps for the connection.